Vertexwahn/third_party/rules_spring/springboot/unwanted_classes.md

-## Detecting, Excluding and Suppressing Unwanted Classes
+## Detecting, Excluding and Suppressing Unwanted Classes and Dependencies

 Spring Boot jars normally aggregate a great number of dependency jars, many from outside the Bazel build (external Maven-built jars).